christopheleblanc/phpsa/README.md

 **Read Documentation.html for more informations...**

 # Installation
-"PHP Streams Aggregator" does not require any special installation.
+PHP Streams Aggregator does not require any special installation.
 Just place the application folder in the location of your choice.

 **From a compressed archive:** Extract the contents of the archive to the location of your choice.